 And according to Mayer, you don't need to chug tons of olive oil to reap the benefits: "You want to take a very small cup of it," he notes.
 Or, you know, drizzle it on top of a salad.

 Cue the applause: Mayer is a fan of red wine (consumed in moderation, of course).
-It's chock-full of polyphenols, the most notable being resveratrol—which research shows can help promote longevity by modifying oxidative damage, inflammatory processes, telomere length, and cell death (plus a treasure trove of benefits you can find here).
+It's chock-full of polyphenols, the most notable being resveratrol—which research shows can help promote longevity by modifying oxidative damage, inflammatory processes, telomere length, and cell death6 (plus a treasure trove of benefits you can find here).

 In terms of how much red wine to drink, Mayer recommends no more than a half-glass or glass per night.
 "You don't want to go over that," he says.
 And if you'd like to skip the alcohol altogether, you can also find resveratrol in grapes, blueberries, raspberries, mulberries, and even peanuts.

-Walnuts are commonly praised for their fiber and healthy fats, but Mayer says don't sleep on their polyphenol content: These nuts contain ellagitannins, a class of bioactive polyphenols with promising antioxidant and anti-inflammatory benefits.
+Walnuts are commonly praised for their fiber and healthy fats, but Mayer says don't sleep on their polyphenol content: These nuts contain ellagitannins9, a class of bioactive polyphenols with promising antioxidant and anti-inflammatory benefits.
 One study even found that walnuts had the highest polyphenol content of all the nuts (compared to Brazil nuts, pistachios, pecans, peanuts, almonds, macadamias, cashews, and hazelnuts).

 Mayer calls polyphenols the "medicine" of plants, as it helps protect them against stressors like drought, UV light, and pests—and these foods above are his favorite sources.
 However, this list is nonexhaustive, and Mayer says a variety of polyphenol-rich plants is key: "We have a whole range of [plants] that we put together in a bowl, and this varies every few weeks or so," he says.
 "It's not always exactly the same."
 After all, a diverse microbiome is a healthy microbiome.*